SUPLA/supla-arduino/readme.md

 * `supla/network` - implementation of network interfaces for supported boards
 * `supla/sensor` - implementation of Supla sensor channels (thermometers, open/close sensors, etc.)
 * `supla/control` - implementation of Supla control channels (various combinations of relays, buttons, action triggers)
+* `supla/clock` - time services used in library (i.e. RTC)
+* `supla` - all common classes are defined in main `supla` folder.
+You can find there classes that create framework on which all other components work.

 Some functions from above folders have dependencies to external libraries.
 Please check documentation included in header files.